• Menu

 What is happening in your body at 37 weeks pregnant

 At 37 weeks pregnant, your baby is continuing to grow and develop.
 They are gaining about a half an ounce per day, and are considered to be in the “early term” stage.
-Most women report feeling a lot of movement at this point, as the baby’s head begins to drop down into the pelvis in preparation for birth.
+In my experience, most women report feeling a lot of movement at this point, as the baby’s head begins to drop down into the pelvis in preparation for birth.
 This pressure can be uncomfortable, but it’s a good sign that your baby is getting ready to be born.

 Your body is also pushing more and more hormones to help your pelvis relax.
 That also makes other joints relax.
 You may feel more aches and pains than you have.
 Don’t worry once baby is born your body will head back to it’s normal phase.
 It may even be hard to walk.